erikbrinkman/d3-dag/README.md

 <a name="coordMinCurve" href="#coordMinCurve">#</a> d3.**coordMinCurve**(*layers*)

 Positions nodes in each layer so that the curves between nodes is minimized, and ties are broken by minimum distance.

-## To Do

-- Update two layer to
-  - Allow greedy swaps after each layer to minimize crossings.
-  - Allow no two layer change so just greedy minimization is run.
-  - Allow doing sweep up and down potentially several times.
-- Add source code links. / Update documentation.